How will I receive notice, and when do I begin to withhold from income?

 How do I get a case number if I am remitting payment for the first time?

 All case identification numbers are 9-numeric digits without any alpha characters in the number line.
 If you are paying on a new case, contact the Employer Relations Department at 501-683-7954 or 1-800-216-0224 for the case number.
 Docket numbers assigned by the court are not used by the Clearinghouse to post money, but if you provide the docket number to us we can help you obtain the 9-digit case number.

 In addition to regular wages, we periodically pay our employees a sales commission or bonus.
 Do I have to withhold child support from this commission?

 Yes.
 You are required to withhold from any lump sum that you pay to the employee if you have received an income withholding notice that directs you to withhold from lump sums.
-The amount to be withheld is 50% of the net lump sum up to the amount of the unpaid child support owed.
+The amount to be withheld is the full amount of the past due support but may not exceed 50% of the net lump sum up to the amount of the unpaid child support owed.
 Contact OCSE to verify the amount of unpaid support.